Megumi-WordPress-User-Manual/Intro/revise-an-article.md

 ---------
 ####Link Setting

-1. Highlight the text(s) you want to make clickable and click the "**Insert / edit link**" button.
+1.Highlight the text(s) you want to make clickable and click the "**Insert / edit link**" button.

 <img src="https://cloud.githubusercontent.com/assets/7699775/7000702/b1830700-dc65-11e4-8e3e-26716e6d2897.png">

-2. Paste the link.
+2.Paste the link.

 <img src="https://cloud.githubusercontent.com/assets/7699775/7000712/ed674920-dc65-11e4-8a7f-82911eead8e1.png">

-3. Check the box **Open link in a new window/tab** if you want to open the link in a new windown or tab.
+3.Check the box **Open link in a new window/tab** if you want to open the link in a new windown or tab.
 Otherwise, don't check it.

-4. Then click "**Add Link**".
+4.Then click "**Add Link**".

 Now the text is clickable.